mrak/stubby4node/README.md

 * `callback(err)`: executed with no passed parameters if successful.
 Else, passed the error message.

 #### delete([id], callback)
 * `id`: id of the endpoint to destroy.
-If ommitted, all endoints are cleared from stubby.
+If omitted, all endoints are cleared from stubby.
 * `callback()`: called after the endpoint has been removed

 #### Example